malchata/yall.js/README.md

 # yall.js (Yet Another Lazy Loader)
 ### (Y'all need to lazy load images)

-yall.js is a very small image lazy loader for reasonably modern browsers (back to IE10) that weighs in at **860 bytes** uglified.
+yall.js is a very small image lazy loader for reasonably modern browsers (back to IE10) that weighs in at **848 bytes** uglified.
 You *could* compress it if you wanted, but the processing overhead wouldn't be worth it (unless maybe if you were using static compression).
 It depends on `classList`, `querySelectorAll`, supports the `<picture>` element and the `srcset` attribute.
 If you want to try it out, grab the copy in the `dist` folder.
 Or you can clone the repo and check out the `test` folder.
-If you want to tinker, work with the copy in the `src` folder and transpile with gulp (or babel-cli).
+If you want to tinker, work with the copy in the `src` folder and build using `npm run build` (requires `npx`).

 ## Usage Pattern